 Every external iliac artery goes downward and laterally as a continuance of the common iliac artery up to the midinguinal point where it enters the thigh behind the inguinal ligament to be continued as the femoral artery.

-Every external iliac artery provides rise to 2 referred to as branches- inferior epigastric artery and deep circumflex iliac artery.
+Every external iliac artery supplies rise to 2 referred to as branches- inferior epigastric artery and deep circumflex iliac artery.

 The inferior epigastric artery originates just above the inguinal ligament and runs upward and medially in the extraperitoneal tissue deep to fascia transversalis, enters along the medial margin of the deep inguinal ring, where it’s hooked laterally by the ductus deferens/round ligament of the uterus.
 At the lateral border of rectus abdominis, it pierces fascia transversalis to goes into the rectus sheath in front of arcuate line.
 Inside the rectus sheath, it ascends upward and finishes by anastomosing with the superior epigastric artery in the level of the umbilicus.